 Content filtering is not equivalent to collection development.
-Content filtering is exclusive, not inclusive, and cannot effectively curate content or mediate access to resources available on the Internet.
-This should be addressed separately in the library’s acceptable use policy.
-These policies reflect the American Library Association’s Library Bill of Rights and are approved by the appropriate governing authority.
+Content filtering is exclusive, not inclusive, and cannot effectively curate content or mediate access to resources available on the internet.
+Filtering should be addressed in an institution’s policy on acceptable use of the internet.
+Acceptable use policies should reflect the Library Bill of Rights and “Internet Filtering: An Interpretation of the Library Bill of Rights,” and be approved by the appropriate governing authority.

 1 “Libraries: An American Value,” adopted February 3, 1999, by the ALA Council.